open-ug/conveyor/docs/docs/contributing/development-setup.md

 ## Starting Dependency Services

-First you need to start the dependency containers.
+First you need to start the Loki container.
 Within the `config` directory, there is a `compose.dev.yml` file.
 Start is using Docker Compose.

 ```sh
 docker compose -f config/compose.dev.yml up -d